 Tuition fee loan

 Students who take out a full tuition fee loan do not pay any fees directly to ULIP.
 It is available to UK and EU students, and does not involve means testing.

 Maintenance loans help students with their everyday living expenses while studying.
-As an example, applicants from England are entitled to up to £10,702 in 2016-17 depending on their household income.

 All loans are organised by the Student Finance Authority in England, Scotland, Wales and Northern Ireland.

 Please consult the relevant Student Finance websites for further details on the application process and for an estimate of your entitlements.

 - Students living in England and the EU: www.gov.uk/student-finance